MeSabya/Kubernetes/UnderstandingDNSInK8s.md

 👉 The answer is **DNS !!**
 DNS is the foundation in K8S for service discovery.
 Every service defined in your cluster is assigned a DNS name.

-## What is the DNS server in your cluster?
+## What is the DNS server in your cluster (till k8s 1.11 kube-dns is the default DNS, kube-dns is replaced by core-dns ?
 - kube-dns is a built-in DNS service automatically launched in your cluster.
 - kube-dns runs as a deployment that scheduling kube-dns pods to nodes.
 - kube-dns is typically exposed as a native K8S service and the service type is ClusterIP, which means it is assigned a virtual IP address.